PeppeL-G/course-material/src/lectures/git-branches/README.md

 :::

 ### Rebasing
 We will not cover it in this lecture, but instead of creating merge commits, you can do something called *rebasing*.
-Instead of creating a merge commit, this will rather copy the commits from one branch to other.
-The main benefit with this solution is that the history of a branch becomes much simpler: it will consist of a linear sequence of commits only, making it much easier to read.
-When you create merge commits, the history of a branch will not be a linear sequence, but rather a tree of commits, which can be a bit hard to interpret.
+Rebasing will rather copy the commits from one branch to another.
+The main benefit with this approach is that the history of a branch becomes much simpler: it will consist of a linear sequence of commits only (no merge commits!), making it much easier to read.
+When you create merge commits, the history of a branch will not be a linear sequence, but rather a tree of commits, which is harder to read.

 ## Practising
 Play around with [Visualizing Git](http://git-school.github.io/visualizing-git/#free) to learn how branches work.
 With this tool, you never use `git add`; just use `git commit -m "Message"` directly to create a new commit, and then you can also use the commands `git branch BRANCH_NAME`, `git checkout BRANCH_NAME` and `git merge BRNACH_NAME` as expected (but you will never end up with merge conflicts, so you can't practice on resolving them using this tool).